Scout Active Support: Organisation

-Scout Active Support is open to all adults over 18 years of age, including leaders with other sections and members of the Scout Network, subject to satisfactory checks under the Scout Association Child Protection Policy.
-Scout Active Support members can choose whether to become full or associate members of the Scout Association and wear Scout uniform that is identical to other adult members with the addition of an identifying badge.
-There is no requirement that members have been involved in the movement before joining and in recent years Scout Active Support have been promoted as a flexible way in which to volunteer with the movement for those who are unable or unwilling to commit to more regular voluntary work.
+Scout Active Support was open to all adults over 18 years of age, including leaders with other sections and members of the Scout Network, subject to satisfactory checks under the Scout Association Child Protection Policy.
+Scout Active Support members could choose whether to become full or associate members of the Scout Association and wear Scout uniform that is identical to other adult members with the addition of an identifying badge.
+There was no requirement that members have been involved in the movement before joining and in recent years Scout Active Support have been promoted as a flexible way in which to volunteer with the movement for those who are unable or unwilling to commit to more regular voluntary work.

-Scout Active Support Units can be run at a local level by Scout groups, districts and counties or equivalent with a Scout Active Support Manager in charge and an annually reviewed service agreement in place to specify the activities of the unit.
-The minimum standards of a unit is deliberately limited to having leadership in place and that the unit provides an active support service to Scouting in some fashion.
-These local units are also overseen by the relevant local manager, such as Group Scout Leaders or Commissioners, and must support it to ensure it meets its objectives.
-Some local units include the term 'Scout Active Support Unit' in their name while others call their unit by another name and only include their identification as a Scout Active Support Unit on letterheads or formal communications.
+Scout Active Support Units could be run at a local level by Scout groups, districts and counties or equivalent with a Scout Active Support Manager in charge and an annually reviewed service agreement in place to specify the activities of the unit.
+The minimum standards of a unit is deliberately limited to having leadership in place and that the unit provided an active support service to Scouting in some fashion.
+These local units were also overseen by the relevant local manager, such as Group Scout Leaders or Commissioners, who supported it to ensure it met its objectives.
+Some local units included the term 'Scout Active Support Unit' in their name while others call their unit by another name and only include their identification as a Scout Active Support Unit on letterheads or formal communications.

-A small number of units which operate nationally can apply to be a National Scout Active Support Unit which operates in the same way as a local unit with the Deputy UK Commissioner for Programme (Support) taking the place of the local manager, with the Assistant UK Commissioner for Programme (Scout Active Support) co-ordinating the registration of these groups with headquarters and agreeing the three-yearly service agreement.
-Aside from this, these units have a manager in similar fashion to local units.
+A small number of units which operate nationally can apply to be a National Scout Active Support Unit which operated in the same way as a local unit with the Deputy UK Commissioner for Programme (Support) taking the place of the local manager, with the Assistant UK Commissioner for Programme (Scout Active Support) co-ordinating the registration of these groups with headquarters and agreeing the three-yearly service agreement.
+Aside from this, these units had a manager in similar fashion to local units.

 National Scout Active Support Units

-National Scout Active Support Units are groups of volunteers who have formed an Active Support Unit registered directly with the Scout Association and include special interest, activity centre, faith-based and international organisations.
+National Scout Active Support Units were groups of volunteers who have formed an Active Support Unit registered directly with the Scout Association and include special interest, activity centre, faith-based and international organisations.

 Special Interest

-The majority of groups are broad in membership and instead focuses on providing support for a particular activity or supporting large events.
+The majority of groups were broad in membership and instead focused on providing support for a particular activity or supporting large events.